ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 ```
 ![gpmetadataonly](../../assets/images/software/getpapers/getpapers-metadataonly.png)

 This query creates two files, `eupmc_fulltext_html_urls.txt` and `eupmc_results.json` and stores them in the `ursus` folder.
-It can happen that no fulltexts are available for the query, in which case the file `fulltext_html_urls.txt` will not be created.
+Depending on Europe PMC, not all search results necessarily have a downloadable HTML-version of the paper.
+In rare cases it can happen that no HTML-fulltexts at all are available for the query, in which case the file `fulltext_html_urls.txt` will not be created.
 We now have a look at the contents of the `eupmc_fulltext_html_urls.txt` file, which contains a list of HTML-sources for results.
-Depending on Europe PMC, not all search results necessarily have a downloadable HTML-version of the paper.
 ```
 ls ursus
 wc -l ursus/eupmc_fulltext_html_urls.txt